 Editor’s Note: This post is sponsored – I was sent several items for the master bedroom and all are marked as “c/o” throughout the post.
 I’m so grateful for wonderful sponsors like these that allow CB to stay up and running.
-All opinions are my own.
+All editorial and opinions are my own.

 I’m so over the moon excited to share this master bedroom reveal with you today!
 Since welcoming baby Winston almost six months ago (the time has flown!), my husband and I have been spending a lot more time at home.
 Don’t worry, we haven’t become those new-parent hermits you always hear about.
 We still make it a priority to get out for a nice dinner and fun strolls a few times a week (and we just took our first family vacation to a favorite beach house on the South Shore) but we always look forward to returning home now.
 I think we’re just savoring this special time together nesting as a new family.
 Because of this, we’ve put forth an extra effort to make our home as cozy and welcoming as possible but our master bedroom was lacking.
 We wanted to create a room that felt peaceful and serene so as soon as the holidays passed and the calendar flipped to 2017, #projectpreppychic began!